• Skip to primary navigation

 first steps to make donuts

-1. Add the yeast, milk, and a pinch of the sugar together in a bowl and leave it to proof for 5 - 10 minutes, or until there is a thick layer of foam on top.
+1. Add the yeast, milk, and a pinch of the sugar together in the bowl of your stand mixer and leave it to proof for 5 - 10 minutes, or until there is a thick layer of foam on top.

-2. Mix together the flour, sugar, and salt together and mix it with the milk and yeast, Mix until a dough starts to come together.
+2. Mix together the flour, sugar, and salt together and mix it into the yeast mixture, Mix until a dough starts to come together.

 3. Add in the eggs one at a time, then the butter one tablespoon at a time.